mvolkmann/blog/src/webassembly.md

 ## Text Format

 WASM has a binary format and a text (intermediate form) format.
-The text format has two styles, WAT (linear) and WAST (S-expression).
+The text format has two styles, linear and S-expressions.
 WASM in binary format is generated in `.wasm` files.
 WASM in text format is written in `.wat` files as opposed to writing in the another language such as Rust